trimstray/nginx-admins-handbook/README.md

         |
         +-----» Mail Context
 ```

+NGINX also provides other contexts (mainly used for mapping) such as:

+- `map` - is used to set the value of a variable depending on the value of another variable.
+It provides a mapping of one variable’s values to determine what the second variable should be set to

+- `geo` - is used to specify a mapping.
+However, this mapping is specifically used to categorize client IP addresses.
+It sets the value of a variable depending on the connecting IP address

+- `types` - is used to map MIME types to the file extensions that should be associated with them

+- `if` - provide conditional processing of directives defined within, execute the instructions contained if a given test returns `true`

+- `limit_except` - is used to restrict the use of certain HTTP methods within a location context

 Also look at the graphic below.
 It presents the most important contexts with reference to the configuration: